-When people state that an animal makes a ‘bad pet’, they are generally speaking of its ease of care, friendliness, and adaptability to the human home.
+When people state that an animal makes a ‘bad pet,’ they are generally speaking of its ease of care, friendliness, and adaptability to the human home.
 These are traits that domesticated animals have perfected.

-A genet is not particularly a ‘hands on’ type pet.
+However, a genet is not particularly a ‘hands-on’ type pet.

 They are aloof and independent.
-You will get to 'hold', or more-so be perched upon by the genet if the genet decides that will be so, and the honor is usually directed toward the caretakers who are there most often.
+You will get to 'hold' the genet (or, more so, have it perch on you) if the genet decides that will be so, and the honor is usually directed toward the caretakers who are there most often.

-Genets that are not handled frequently from a young age might be even wearier of people.
-They can be incredibly skittish; mine has the requirement to run to a safe location in 10 second intervals or if any threatening sound arises.
+Genets that are not handled frequently from a young age might be even warier of people.
+They can be incredibly skittish; mine has the requirement to run to a safe location in 10-second intervals or if any threatening sound arises.